 More information: www.santiagoetapas.com

-From March 22nd to 31st, 2013, 'Santiago Pasión' is held in the city.
-It is a gastronomy programme during which dates the city restaurants offer thematic menus, at a fixed special reduced price of €18(*): Lenten and Vigil dishes, monastic cuisine, etc.
+From April 11th to 21st, 2014, 'Santiago Pasión' is held in the city.
+It is a gastronomy programme during which dates 34 city restaurants offer thematic menus, at a fixed special reduced price of €18(*): Lenten and Vigil dishes, monastic cuisine, etc.

 A gastronomy festival that is held in Carballeiro do Souto in the parish of San Fins de Sales (Vedra) with free tasting of pig’s ear all day long, accompanied by musical performances.
 There are also stalls selling sweet “orejas,” octopus, barbecued meat…

 Coinciding with the second weekend in May, Oroso holds its Trout Festival, an event declared to be of Tourist Interest that has the objective of bringing together residents and visitors to enjoy a couple of festive days.
 The 18th festival will be held in 2014.